Tikoy Aguiluz

-Amable "Tikoy" Aguiluz VI (born 1952) is a Filipino film director, film producer, screenwriter and cinematographer.
+Amable Reyes "Tikoy" Aguiluz VI (September 23, 1947 – February 18, 2024) was a Filipino film director, producer, screenwriter and cinematographer.
 In 1999, he founded the Cinemanila International Film Festival in Manila.
-Aguiluz is one of the leading figures in the alternative cinema movement in the Philippines.
+Aguiluz was one of the leading figures in the alternative cinema movement in the Philippines.

-Career and education
+Life and career

-Educated at the University of the Philippines (UP) with degrees in comparative literature and fine arts, he is acknowledged as the co-founder in 1976 of the UP Film Center (now UP Film Institute) where he served as its Assistant Director until 1990, spearheading the association called Chamber Film Group.
+Educated at the University of the Philippines (UP) with degrees in comparative literature and fine arts, he was the co-founder in 1976 of the UP Film Center (now UP Film Institute) where he served as its assistant director until 1990, spearheading the association called Chamber Film Group.
 He was a recipient of a John D. Rockefeller III Grant to study filmmaking at the New York University and film archiving at the Library of Congress Film Archives in Washington, DC and the Museum of Modern Art in New York.
 A British Council Grant led to further film studies and training in film archiving at the British Film Institute.

-Aguiluz had worked in various capacities in film projects with other important Filipino directors his senior, including National Artist Lino Brocka.
+Aguiluz worked in various capacities in film projects with other important Filipino directors his senior, including National Artist Lino Brocka.
 He first made his mark with the 15-minute documentary Mt.
 Banahaw, Holy Mountain.
 The film won a Silver Trophy at the prestigious Young Filmmakers of Asia Festival in Iran.

 Aguiluz plunged into the full-length feature in 1984 with the acclaimed Boatman.
 It was exhibited at the 1985 London Film Festival where it was cited as the outstanding film of the year.
 It was followed several years later, in 1995, by his own version of the story of the ill-fated household helper Flor Contemplacion in the equally acclaimed docu-drama entitled Bagong Bayani, OCW.

 In 1996, his film Segurista (Dead Sure) was picked as the official Philippine entry to the Academy Awards for the Best Foreign-Language Film category.
 It placed 12th in the list of thirty-nine titles.
 The same film won the Best Director award for Aguiluz at the Gawad Urian (the local film critics award), as well as the Best Picture, Best Screenplay, Best Editing, Best Production Design and Best Supporting Actor plums, the last for actor Albert Martinez who played the title role.
 Segurista toured international film festivals in Toronto, Singapore and others.